flame-engine/gamepads/README.md

 }
 ```

-The `isConnected` stream will broadcast whether the gamepad connects or disconnects:
+The `isConnected` stream will broadcast whether the gamepad connects or disconnects (at the moment this will only work for MacOS environments):

 ```dart
 Gamepads.isConnected.listen((GamepadConnectedEvent event) {